Lemick/json-generation/README.md

 # Json-Generator

-A little Spring-Boot server I developped for generating thousands of json documents easily with a template language Many of good projects already exists already but I want to improve mine with the features I want (and to practice my Angular 😁).
+A little Spring-Boot server I developed for generating thousands of JSON documents easily with a template language.
+Many of good projects already exist, but I want to improve mine with the features I want.
-A deployed version can be found here: https://json.iluv.tech
+A deployed version can be found here: https://json.iluv.tech (the first API call can be slow because of heroku)

 # Features
 - JSON Generation with a templating language